 How to play Allowed to be Happy | fingerstyle guitar

 The guitar tab for this piece is beautifully written across 2 pages.
-The order of play is relatively simple:
+You’ll play through the entire two-page passage twice.
+I recommend this song for intermediate guitar players and up.

 Verse 2x